feature-engine/feature_engine/docs/contributing/github_quick_start.rst

 If you prefer not to use tox, there are a few options.
 If you are using Pycharm:

-1. In your project directory (where you have all the files and scripts), click with the mouse left button in the folder "tests".
+1. In your project directory (where you have all the files and scripts), click with the mouse right button on the folder "tests".

 2. Select "Run pytest in tests".

 3. Done!!

 Sweet, isn't it?